Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_tempo_and_snowflake/getting_started_with_tempo_and_snowflake.md

   - Slot 2: `stream_two_interactions`
   - Slot 3: `stream_three_interactions`

+#### Monitoring an Active Job

-Note: If you want to effect a job that is running you can use the following optional command and parameters to control active jobs.
+If you want to effect a job that is running you can use the following optional command and parameters to control active jobs.

 ```sql
 CALL automated_detection.alter_automated_inference('stream_name', 'action');